 On the first count of the votes, only the first preferences expressed by voters are taken into consideration.
 Votes cast for a nominee who has withdrawn or for a person other than a nominee are void (clauses 26(2) and 28).
-Ballots that indicate no first preference shall also be rejected (clause 49(1)(c)).
-If an elector indicates the same preference twice or if he or she omits to indicate one preference, that preference and any subsequent preferences on the ballot are not considered (clause 49(2)).
+If an elector indicates the same preference twice or if he or she omits to indicate one preference, that preference and any subsequent preferences on the ballot are not considered (clause 49(6)).